onboarding-examples-sonarqube/sqc-autocreate-project/README.md

 - The script can handle a large number of repositories and provides clear output about what's being processed
 - Use the `--output` option first to explore available repositories before applying filters
 - The `--repos` parameter takes precedence over `--filter` and `--all` when specified
+- The script will provide a list of the ProjectKey's for the projects created